-The type of insurance pays out when you cant work for a period of time or permanently due to health-related issues.
+The type of insurance pays out when you can’t work for a period or permanently due to health-related issues.

 Pays out an immediate lump sum if you’re diagnosed with a terminal illness or develop a critical illness.
 This can provide financial security for your family should you not be able to work while you are unwell or going through treatment.